ridwanmsharif/lispy/README.md

 Contains two modules that cover tokenizing, parsing, loading environments and evaluating valid Scheme code input.
 Closely following [Peter Norvig](http://norvig.com/)'s [implementation](http://norvig.com/lispy.html) to get started.
 Covers primitive keywords and syntactic and procedure calls.
-A more complete LISP interpreter is what I hope to build on top of this and I intend to closely follow Norvig's thorough [interpreter](http://norvig.com/lispy2.html) to account for all the missing calls.
+A more complete LISP interpreter is what I hope to build on top of this and I intend to closely follow Norvig's thorough [interpreter](http://norvig.com/lispy2.html).
+I have worked independantly to include and cover features inpired by Racket (A dialect of Scheme) we'd been taught this past semester in CS135 at University of Waterloo.
-Those include but are not confined to: Data Structures, Macros, error detection, call/cc, syntax and more.

-For now, lispy can deal with primitive and abstract functions, mathematical operations, primitive data structures (Number, Strings, lists) and supports algorithms designed with these restrictions.
+## Coverage
+Lispy is currently a lightweight interpreter that can deal with primitive and other non-primitive essentials of Scheme.
+These are but not confined to the following:

++ Mathematical operators (Infix)
++ Primitive data structures (Number (Integers) , Strings, lists)
++ String literals and comments ("", ;;)
++ Procedure calls/Functions using lambda calculus
++ Abstract list functions (foldl, foldr, map, filter)
++ Supports algorithms designed with these restrictions
++ Interactive interface with minimalistic error handling

 Memory allocation and garbage collection are handled by python's architecture.
 Lispy supports an interactive environment over client's terminal as discussed below

-UPDATE: Lispy is now optimized to deal with string literals comments and error handling
+TODO: Currently working to build procedure and evaluation definitions to support structures, struct functions and predicates.
+The general strategy I've opted to go forward with so to avoid tampering with existing tokenization is to identify struct commands during evaluation of parsed tokens.
+Following this, I intend to use either named tuples from the collections library or fixed length arrays with elements as fields.
+The idea is that any struct call to fields can correspond to index locations in the array.
+Therefore each index location will correspond to a specefic field which will corresspond to a 'struct-field' auto-created function.
+This function will act as a placeholder and a key in the environment and will be pushed along with its value - the index.
+When this procedure is called, its lambda function will call for an array to be passed and the index of the given array is then returned.
+Thus emulating a struct in Scheme.

 ## Setup
 ```sh